Gary Gensler has spent much of his public life irritating powerful people in adjacent industries.

 Gensler's significance lies in the through-line.
 Treasury, CFTC, MIT, SEC.
 The settings changed, but the argument remained recognizable.
 Markets need transparency.
 Intermediaries need rules.
 Complexity is not an excuse for opacity.
 Technical sophistication should make regulation better, not weaker.

 That view has never been universally popular.
 It probably never will be.
-But it helps explain why Gensler kept landing in positions where the real fight was not over whether markets were good, but over how much trust they had earned.
+But it helps explain why Gensler kept landing in positions where the central fight was not over whether markets were good, but over how much trust they had earned.

 Why he matters now